swissclubto/swissclubto.github.io/_events/2020-07-11-cancelled-wine-and.md

 ---
-title: CANCELLED Wine and Lavender Tour
+title: Wine and Lavender tour
 ---

+This event has been cancelled.
+{: .notice--danger}